From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 3. Add alerts (Grafana or Prometheus alert rules) for non-zero error rates and latency spikes.

-If you want to learn DevOps in a structured way, clone this project and run each phase one by one rather than treating it as a black box.
+Clone it and run each phase one by one rather than treating it as a black box.
 Small systems are the fastest way to build strong DevOps intuition.

 Disclaimer of liability